CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiment Details

 \subsection{Robot Experiment: Implementation of Stochastic Model}

-In this section, we provide additional details about the implementation of the stochastic model for the robot experiment in Section~\ref{sec:robot_experiment} describing the motion of the box obstacle on the conveyor belt.
-As our approach is Monte--Carlo-based, in every MPC-step we simulate the motion of the box obstacle for $N_{\text{sim}}$ particles.
-The particles are initialised with the same position and velocity as the box obstacle at the beginning of the MPC-step.
-The particles are then propagated through the conveyor belt dynamics for the duration of the MPC-step.
-The conveyor belt dynamics are modelled as a probabilistic system, where the probability of changing direction increases over time.
-A particle at time step $k$ is modeled by state vector $\mathbf{s} = [x_k, \dot{x}_k, p_k]$ where $x_k$ is the position, $\dot{x}_k$ is the velocity, and $p_k$ is the probability of changing direction at time step $k$.
-The dynamics of this system for each time step $\Delta t$ can be described as follows:
+In this section, we provide additional details about the implementation of the stochastic model for the robot experiment in Sec.~\ref{sec:robot_experiment} describing the motion of the box obstacle on the conveyor belt.
+As our approach is Monte Carlo-based, in every MPC step we simulate the motion of the box obstacle for $N_{\text{sim}}$ samples.
+The samples are initialised with the same position and velocity as the box obstacle at the beginning of the MPC step.
+The samples are then propagated through the conveyor belt dynamics for the duration of the MPC step.
+The conveyor belt dynamics are modelled as a probabilistic system.
+A sample at time step $k$ is modeled by state vector $\mathbf{s} = [x_k, \dot{x}_k, p_k]$ where $x_k$ is the position, $\dot{x}_k$ is the velocity, and $p_k$ is the probability of changing direction at time step $k$

+The direction-change mechanism works as follows.
+At each time step, the probability $p_k$ is first decayed by the update rule $p_{k+1} = p_k \cdot (1 - \alpha)$, and then a random number $r \sim \mathcal{U}(0,1)$ is sampled.
+A direction change is triggered if $r < p_{k+1}$ or if the projected position $x_k + \dot{x}_k \Delta t$ lies outside the conveyor belt boundaries.
+Upon a direction change, $p_k$ is reset to $\alpha$.
+Since $p_k$ decays geometrically as $\alpha(1-\alpha)^k$ (where $k$ counts steps since the last reset), this model implements a \emph{decreasing hazard rate}: direction changes are most probable shortly after a previous change and become progressively less likely as the box continues moving in the same direction.
+This captures the intuition that once the box has been travelling consistently in one direction, a sudden reversal becomes less likely.
+The parameter $\alpha$ controls the overall frequency of direction changes: higher values of $\alpha$ lead to more frequent reversals.